 The hill towns and landscapes of southern Tuscany: Siena, Pienza, San Gimignano

-The tour begins at Geneva airport and ends at Rome Fiumicino airport.
+The tour begins at Geneva airport and ends at our hotel in Rome.
 Qatar Airways, Emirates and Etihad Airways offer the best connections to Geneva and home from Rome.
 Contact us for quotes and bookings.

 Included meals are shown with the symbols B, L and D.

 Meet your tour leader Jeni Ryde at Geneva airport to commence the tour.
 Take an afternoon transfer by coach to Montreux on Lake Geneva.
 The afternoon is free to explore the lakeside promenades and art nouveau buildings of Montreux.
-This evening we have dinner in the hotel.
+This evening we enjoy a welcome dinner on the hotel’s lakeside terrace.
 Overnight Montreux (D)

 Wednesday June 3: The Great St Bernard Pass